Tyler VanderWeele: Outreach and public engagement

 VanderWeele's research on well-being and on religion has been covered by the New York Times, USA Today, Washington Post, Chicago Tribune, TIME Magazine, The Economist, CBS, and CNN.
 He has frequently contributed to Psychology Today on topics concerning human flourishing.

 VanderWeele was instrumental in establishing the Flourishing Network, which, through the Human Flourishing Program, serves over 200 community leaders, educators, scholars, business executives, entrepreneurs, and medical professionals in translating research on flourishing into best practices for the promotion of human well-being.

-VanderWeele has expressed strong support for academic freedom of expression, and is a member of the Academic Freedom Alliance, the Heterodox Academy, and Harvard's Council on Academic Freedom.
+VanderWeele has expressed strong support for academic freedom of expression, and has published work on intellectual and viewpoint diversity.
+He is a member of the Academic Freedom Alliance, the Heterodox Academy, and Harvard's Council on Academic Freedom.

 He is a regular contributor to the Institute for Family Studies.
 In 2015, VanderWeele was one of 47 scholars who filed an amicus brief in support of respondents and affirmance in the case of Obergefell v.
 Hodges, 576 U.S. 644 (2015).
-The amici curiae argued that there is no Constitutional right to same-sex marriage, concluding that, "State decisions reflecting the views of citizens about a matter as fundamental as the definition of marriage… must be left free to reconcile moral claims and interests rather than being compelled to accept the federal courts' settlement of such delicate considerations."
+His amici curiae argued that there is no constitutional right to same-sex marriage, concluding: "State decisions reflecting the views of citizens about a matter as fundamental as the definition of marriage… must be left free to reconcile moral claims and interests rather than being compelled to accept the federal courts' settlement of such delicate considerations."
+VanderWeele published an article in Global Epidemiology describing his "experiences and their relation to questions of academic freedom, population health promotion, and efforts at working together across differing moral systems."

 He has been an advocate for addressing issues of healing and prevention from childhood sexual abuse within the Catholic Church and in other religious and secular organizations.
 This work has included the organization of an International Symposium on this topic, and efforts to establish a United Nations World Day for the Prevention of and Healing from Child Sexual Exploitation, Abuse, and Violence.
 VanderWeele is a frequent speaker at academic, community, and religious organizations, and has delivered keynote addresses at scientific conferences in the United States, Australia, Europe, Asia, and South America.

+In 2026, VanderWeele was named as a member of the Pontifical Academy of Social Sciences by Pope Leo XIV.